 MedlinePlus Genetics provides information about Ulcerative colitisMore About This Health Condition

-Variations in the IL23R gene have also been associated with the risk of several other immune system-related conditions, including a skin disorder called psoriasis.
-People with this chronic inflammatory condition have patches of red, irritated skin that are often covered by flaky white scales.
+Variants in the IL23R gene have also been associated with the risk of several other immune system-related conditions, including a skin disorder called psoriasis.
+In people with light skin, this chronic inflammatory condition causes patches of red, irritated skin that are often covered by flaky white scales, but these patches are darker looking in people with darker skin.
 Psoriasis likely results from a malfunction of the immune system in which the body's immune response turns against itself, attacking healthy skin cells by mistake.

 Other Names for This Gene

 - Abdollahi E, Tavasolian F, Momtazi-Borojeni AA, Samadi M, Rafatpanah H. Protective role of R381Q (rs11209026) polymorphism in IL-23R gene in immune-mediated diseases: A comprehensive review.
 J Immunotoxicol.
 2016 May;13(3):286-300. doi: 10.3109/1547691X.2015.1115448.
 Epub 2016 Apr 4.
 Citation on PubMed

 - Capon F, Di Meglio P, Szaub J, Prescott NJ, Dunster C, Baumber L, Timms K, Gutin A, Abkevic V, Burden AD, Lanchbury J, Barker JN, Trembath RC, Nestle FO.
 Sequence variants in the genes for the interleukin-23 receptor (IL23R) and its ligand (IL12B) confer protection against psoriasis.
 Hum Genet.
 2007 Sep;122(2):201-6. doi: 10.1007/s00439-007-0397-0.
 Epub 2007 Jun 22.
 Citation on PubMed